 Notes

 It is important to pulse each ingredient separately or it will become mushy.
-Also each ingredient needs it's own amount of pulsing.
-Plus, it is difficult to fit all the ingredients in the food processor at once.
+Also, each ingredient needs it's own amount of pulsing (plus it is difficult to fit all the ingredients in the food processor at once).
 You can hand chop/dice the ingredients but this will take a lot longer.
 We also prefer the texture of finely diced ingredients (a bit "mushier" and less chunky in texture).
-With the food process it is not only efficient but you can easily control the texture after each pulse.
+With the food processor it is not only efficient but you can easily control the texture after each pulse.

-Dried cherries or dates are not traditional but a fun spin on the classic that we like!
+Dried cherries or dates are not traditional but a fun spin on classic charoset.
+You can also substitute pears for some of the apples!

 My mom swears my blackberry flavored Manischewitz wine.